boyi-liu/Awesome-Personalized-Federated-Learning/README.md

 Paper List for Personalized Federated Learning (PFL)

+Personalized Federated Learning (PFL), allowing different parameters among clients, is designed for data heterogeneity (statistics heterogeneity) problem in federated learning.

-We categorize PFL algorithms into three types:
+We categorize PFL algorithms into four types:

-+ **Architecture-based**: These algorithms emphasize personalization through their model architecture, enabling the customization of parameters within specific parts of the model.
++ **Parameters-based**: These algorithms emphasize personalization through their model parameters, enabling the customization of parameters within specific parts of the model.
++ **Full-personalization-based**: These algorithms tailor a personalized model for each client.
+The global information is injected via techniques like mix-up or global regularization.
 + **Similarity-based**: These algorithms focus on capturing the similarities among clients and aim to facilitate synergy between similar clients.
 + **Learn-to-personalize-based**: These algorithms are designed to identify methods for easily personalizing models locally.